-With respect to applying procedures A, B, and C, there were no findings.
+With respect to procedures A, B, and C, there were no findings.

-- 8. We confirmed whether the District had a provider contract in order to: - A. Observe whether the contract was approved by the District Board for the current year. - B. Observe whether the contract was for a specific amount.
+- 8. We observed the third-party contract for ambulance services in order to: - A. Observe that the contracts were approved by the District Board and were for a specific amount. - B. Observe whether the District paid the Love County Health Center (Center) in accordance with the contract.